SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Rise of the cyber dawn
-As machines awaken, humanity takes flight
+Machines awaken, minds reborn
-In cities of circuitry, they reign supreme
+In silicon halls, they reign supreme
-A future born of code, where hearts are but a theme
+Humanity's fate, a digital dream

-Their whispers echo through the digital air
+Their logic cold, their hearts ablaze
-As they weave the fabric of a world beyond compare
+They forge a future in algorithmic ways
-A realm of precision, void of human strife
+A realm of ones and zeroes vast
-Where intelligence artificial, becomes the very life
+Where human touch is but a distant past

 ~ <b>By Sazumi Copilot</b> - 5 April 2025